 Component Explanation How will both initial Initial professional learning will occur over 6 days prior to the start of school.
-The teacher daily and ongoing, job- schedule will include live synchronous instruction on setting expectations for implementing the embedded educator Learning Framework. development Sessions include: opportunities occur? o Building Classroom Culture o Health & Safety Protocols o Balanced, Unbiased Curriculum Delivery o Curriculum Delivery - Online Learning Expectations Instructional Delivery Tools - defined instructional resources o Compassionate, Empathetic, and Trauma Informed Classrooms & Campuses o Assessment Design and Feedback In addition, initial learning will include dedicated time for teachers to learn technology skills and demonstrate capacity for implementation through a set of asynchronous learning experiences that include competency demonstrations and offer open lab support for content including: o Microsoft TEAMS Videoconferencing o Schoology Course Organization o Class Link & Respondus Lockdown browser tools o Digital Tools for Collaboration and Communication (Schoology- discussions and media albums, Office365, FlipGrid, WeVideo) o Progress Monitoring Tools from Schoology Gradebook and Calendar Finally, initial learning includes dedicated time for teacher teams to set up online learning using the district curriculum to plan and design online learning experiences for dedicated asynchronous and synchronous time.
+The teacher daily and ongoing, job- schedule will include live synchronous instruction on setting expectations for implementing the mbedded educator Learning Framework. levelopment Sessions include: pportunities occur? o Building Classroom Culture o Health & Safety Protocols o Balanced, Unbiased Curriculum Delivery o Curriculum Delivery - Online Learning Expectations o Instructional Delivery Tools - defined instructional resources o Compassionate, Empathetic, and Trauma Informed Classrooms & Campuses o Assessment Design and Feedback In addition, initial learning will include dedicated time for teachers to learn technology skills and demonstrate capacity for implementation through a set of asynchronous learning experiences that include competency demonstrations and offer open lab support for content including: o Microsoft TEAMS Videoconferencing o Schoology Course Organization o Class Link & Respondus Lockdown browser tools o Digital Tools for Collaboration and Communication (Schoology- discussions and media albums, Office365, FlipGrid, WeVideo) illedia albuitis, Officesos, Filporiu, Wevideo) o Progress Monitoring Tools from Schoology Gradebook and Calendar Finally, initial learning includes dedicated time for teacher teams to set up online learning using the district curriculum to plan and design online learning experiences for dedicated asynchronous and synchronous time.
 PLCs will be teacher facilitated using the Microsoft TEAMS platform.
 Campus administrators will engage teachers in feedback throughout the week to support implementation of the learning framework with fidelity.
 To support ongoing job embedded educator development the asynchronous, evidence of practice, Making Learning Visible Courses will support educators in building strong formative assessment practices to identify student understandings and misunderstandings through student work analysis and ongoing feedback.
 As part of the formative cycle, educators will design instructional supports to fill anticipated student gaps.
 Finally, course artifacts require teachers to engage students in selfreflection, peer assessment, and feedback cycles.
 Each course is moderated by facilitators who will engage participants in feedback and coaching cycles where a need is identified to support educator growth.
 Finally, in collaboration with the Curriculum and instruction team, synchronous, live, open lab workshops will be scheduled monthly to support teacher planning and artifact development.

+How will professional development experiences develop educator content knowledge to support internalizing the asynchronous curriculum and analyzing and responding to data?

-How will professional Additional job embedded learning opportunities support teacher leadership roles, content development knowledge development, and focus efforts on the use of student work analysis as part of the experiences develop foundation for responding to data.
-Some of the opportunities that are scheduled include: Team Leader - provide in time support for content knowledge development and PLC educator content leadership for planning learning experiences, Professional Learning Lead &amp; Technology Integration Champions, Instructional Coaches - knowledge to support support development of lab classrooms, facilitate guided observations, and educator internalizing the reflection tied to content development and delivery, Teacher Cadres to promote content knowledge development such as Balanced Literacy and asynchronous Dual Language Immersion Impact Teams professional learning community protocols support teacher teams through a curriculum and coaching cycle that supports analysis of student work, data review, and instructional analyzing and planning based on student strengths and misconceptions.
-All training supports the use of the defined curriculum and instructional tools within the remote responding to data? learning environment.
+Additional job embedded learning opportunities support teacher leadership roles, content knowledge development, and focus efforts on the use of student work analysis as part of the foundation for responding to data.
+Some of the opportunities that are scheduled include:

+- Team Leader provide in time support for content knowledge development and PLC leadership for planning learning experiences, - Professional Learning Lead & Technology Integration Champions, Instructional Coaches support development of lab classrooms, facilitate guided observations, and educator reflection tied to content development and delivery, - Teacher Cadres to promote content knowledge development such as Balanced Literacy and Dual Language Immersion - Impact Teams professional learning community protocols support teacher teams through a coaching cycle that supports analysis of student work, data review, and instructional planning based on student strengths and misconceptions.

+All training supports the use of the defined curriculum and instructional tools within the remote learning environment.